Bible Reading Plans Your Children Will Enjoy

 1. I want my children to read the Bible.

-As a father of three children, of which the oldest is six, I have already come to the very clear realization that (naturally speaking) I am incapable of raising godly children.
+As a father of three children, of whom the oldest is six, I have already come to the very clear realization that (naturally speaking) I am incapable of raising godly children.

 I am constantly blown away by their brazen, unabashed selfishness.
 To be perfectly honest, the simple fact is that at least my two older children have inherited their father’s bullheaded stubbornness.